Sylius/Sylius-Docs/bundles/SyliusTaxonomiesBundle/installation.rst

 Creating your entities
 ----------------------

-Bundle provides default entities for you.
+The bundle provides default entities for you.
 There are `DefaultTaxonomy` and `DefaultTaxon` entities.
 So, for this example, we will use them to categorize products.
 We think that **keeping the app-specific bundle structure simple** is a good practice, so let's assume you have your ``DemoBundle`` registered under ``Acme\DemoBundle`` namespace.